 To say the life of a founder is busy is a vast understatement.
 Building a product or service at the same time you’re trying to sell it, build a team, develop a brand and more … and now you need to do competitive intelligence?
 Most founders find it hard to justify the time, but it’s critical to work this into your daily routine.

-The right market understanding will help you:
+The right competitive intelligence and market research will help you:

 - have the right perspective to aid in funding or partnership conversations;

 - keep your team aligned for optimal decision making; and